carlyle105142/Twitter_Sentiment_Analysis/README.md

 **3. What is the relationship between subjectivity score and sentiment score?**

-**4. What are the contexts/themes of those positive, negative and neutral tweets?**
+**4. What are the contexts/themes of those positive, negative and neutral tweets?
+Do they differ?**

 **5. What are the most common/interesting keywords found in positive, negative and neutral tweets?
 What do they imply about the recent COVID-19 discourse on Twitter?**